signosis/woo-product-table/readme.md

 https://docs.google.com/spreadsheets/d/1RwnzuupIYC-ao2R3_P3hZU__R-8nA3p7o2XoWWntNig/edit?usp=sharing

 # Making a sample Addons
-Here I will show, how a user can make a addon for **Product Table for WooCommerce** using our Hook.
+Here I will show, how a user can make a addon for **Product Table for WooCommerce** using our Hook(s).
 As example, I will show, how to add new column in our table.

 ### Using hooks
 There are variety of ways to add your custom code to manipulate code by hooks:
-- To a custom child theme’s functions.php file.
+- Can add to a custom child theme’s functions.php file.
-- Using a plugin such as [Code Snippets](https://wordpress.org/plugins/code-snippets/)
+- By using a plugin such as [Code Snippets](https://wordpress.org/plugins/code-snippets/)

 ### Using action hooks
 To execute your own code, you hook in by using the action hook ```do_action('action_name');```.
 Here is where to place your code: